 A qualification in Chemistry is one of the most marketable around, opening doors in the real world due to the skills it develops.
 It shows that you have the ability to analyse facts and interpret data in both numerical and literal forms.
 As such it is a qualification which is not only essential for many science-based courses such as Medicine, Veterinary Science, Dentistry, Biosciences, Genetics, Pharmacy, Biochemistry and Environmental Sciences but also is a valid entry qualification for a whole range of careers.

-Students hoping to study 'AS' or 'A2' level Chemistry must have a genuine interest in the subject and be willing to work hard.
+Students hoping to study A-level Chemistry must have a genuine interest in the subject and be willing to work hard.
 They should have demonstrated a good level of attainment and commitment to science.

-The 'AS' course in Chemistry is designed to provide an appropriate assessment of knowledge, understanding and skills expected of students who have completed the first half of a full 'A' level qualification.
+The Year 12 course in Chemistry is designed to provide an appropriate assessment of knowledge, understanding and skills expected of students who have completed the first half of a full A-level qualification.